crimx/observable-hooks/README.md

   - Conditional rendering with stream of React Components.
 (Or Suspense with [use-suspensible](https://github.com/crimx/use-suspensible))
 - Full-powered RxJS.
 Do whatever you want with Observables.
 No limitation nor compromise.
 - Fully tested.
-- Lightweight and fast. **741 B** compressed & gzipped.
+- Tiny and fast.
 A lot of efforts had been put into improving integration.
 This library should have zero visible impact on performance.

 ## Why?